 Damaged and Defective Car Tracking

-The Damaged and Defective Car Tracking (DDCT) system automates this manual process through an easy-to-use, centralized web-based application.
-Users have real-time access to information through a single standardized source and can easily update, retrieve and share information in a timely manner.
-The DDCT system interfaces with many of Railinc's products and processes to ensure its users have a near-seamless experience.
-The result is better communication and collaboration among rail partners for better equipment management, improved rail safety and reduced administrative costs.
+Users of Damaged and Defective Car Tracking (DDCT) can easily update, retrieve, and share information in a timely manner.
+DDCT interfaces with many of Railinc's products for a near-seamless experience that facilitates better equipment management, improved rail safety, and reduced administrative costs.

 Damaged cars are handled in accordance with AAR Interchange Rule 107, and defective cars are handled in accordance with AAR Interchange Rules 1, 96, and 108.
 AAR Interchange Rule 95 is used for any damaged equipment that can be returned to service.

 Visit the DDCT Training Resources page to view demos and webinars that provide overviews of the most recent DDCT updates.